Langley and UNC Greensboro host Wofford - WTOP News

 Spartanburg, South Carolina; Saturday, 7 p.m.
 EST

-BOTTOM LINE: UNC Greensboro visits the Wofford Terriers after Keyshaun Langley scored 21 points in UNC Greensboro’s 76-61 win against the Citadel Bulldogs.
+BOTTOM LINE: UNC Greensboro visits the Wofford Terriers after Keyshaun Langley scored 21 points in UNC Greensboro’s 76-61 victory against the Citadel Bulldogs.

 The Terriers have gone 10-1 at home.
-Wofford is 6-2 in games decided by less than 4 points.
+Wofford averages 76.3 points and has outscored opponents by 1.9 points per game.

-The Spartans are 9-4 in conference matchups.
-UNC Greensboro is fourth in the SoCon with 15.2 assists per game led by Kobe Langley averaging 5.9.
+The Spartans are 9-4 in conference games.
+UNC Greensboro is seventh in the SoCon with 8.9 offensive rebounds per game led by Jalen Breath averaging 2.7.

-Wofford averages 76.3 points, 5.6 more per game than the 70.7 UNC Greensboro allows.
-UNC Greensboro has shot at a 46.4% rate from the field this season, 2.6 percentage points higher than the 43.8% shooting opponents of Wofford have averaged.
+Wofford’s average of 9.4 made 3-pointers per game this season is just 0.9 more made shots on average than the 8.5 per game UNC Greensboro allows.
+UNC Greensboro has shot at a 46.4% rate from the field this season, 2.6 percentage points above the 43.8% shooting opponents of Wofford have averaged.

-TOP PERFORMERS: Corey Tripp is shooting 43.5% and averaging 15.9 points for the Terriers.
-Dillon Bailey is averaging 10.3 points over the last 10 games for Wofford.
+TOP PERFORMERS: Corey Tripp is averaging 15.9 points and 3.5 assists for the Terriers.
+Dillon Bailey is averaging 12 points over the last 10 games for Wofford.

-Kobe Langley is averaging 8.7 points, 5.9 assists and 2.2 steals for the Spartans.
-Mikeal Brown-Jones is averaging 21.9 points and 7.7 rebounds over the past 10 games for UNC Greensboro.
+Mikeal Brown-Jones is averaging 20.2 points and 7.8 rebounds for the Spartans.
+Langley is averaging 16.9 points and 3.6 assists over the past 10 games for UNC Greensboro.

 LAST 10 GAMES: Terriers: 6-4, averaging 71.5 points, 32.4 rebounds, 15.1 assists, 4.7 steals and 2.8 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 72.0 points per game.